dennisehart/firstswforwebdes/README.md

 # firstswforwebdes
-first seatwork for web design
+first seatwork for our web design class.

 The file "web desïgn" is the original and unfinished file.
 <br>